ZenCraigor/invest-19/README.md

 2. Fund your account.
 You can start with as much or little as you like.
 Stocks/ETFs/Mutual Funds will be in the $50-300+ range per share so you may have to let cash accumulate in the account to buy full shares of stocks/ETFs at times.
 An advantage of mutual funds is that you may buy them in dollar amounts and fractional shares, so you can invest say a flat $50 if you want, whereas with stocks/ETFs you have to buy full shares at its given price.
 You can even set up automatic investing so $x gets transferred from your account every whatever-timeframe-you-specify, usually monthly or bi-weekly to match payday, whatever.

-3. Buy with a Limit Order.
-Say the price of what you want to buy is bouncing between 88-89.
+3. Buy with a [Limit Order](https://en.wikipedia.org/wiki/Order_(exchange)#Limit_order).
+Say the price of what you want to buy is bouncing between $88-89.
 You think it'll go lower so you set a **buy limit order** with a price of $86.50 *and walk away*.
 If the price of the stock/ETF drops to your limit order price, it'll be purchased.
 If not, it won't.
 But you'll only buy it at the pre-set price you rationally decided you were comfortable with ahead of time.
 So set a price and leave it...walk away.
 Don't get caught up watching the stock market chart and if the price starts going up change your order to a Market Buy (whatever price it is when the order hits).
 Don't chase after prices. **Set it and forget it**.
 If you get caught up in the moment you'll lose money.
 You can't time the market.

    * Kids, right now, ALL prices are cheap.
 Your investment timeline is FOREVER.
 Remember the Miracle of Compound Interest.
 Don't chase prices, just buy